Holic75/Baldurs-gate-dnd-3.5/README.md

 Saving Throw: None

 When this spell is cast, all creatures within a 30-ft. radius are affected individually by Aid spell.
 The recipients gain +1 to attack rolls and Saving Throws and a special bonus of 5 +1/caster level to maximum Hit Points (up to 20) for the duration of the spell.

+#### Magic vestment
+(Enchantment/Charm)

+Level: 3
+Sphere: Protection
+Range: 0
+Duration:  5 rounds/level
+Casting Time: 4
+Area of Effect: 1 creature
+Saving Throw: None

+You imbue a suit of armor with an enhancement bonus of +1 per four caster levels (maximum +5 at 20th level).
+NOTE: An outfit of regular clothing counts as armor that grants no AC bonus for the purpose of this spell.

 #### Lesser Animal Summoning III (Druid)
 (Conjuration/Summoning)